ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 messageContext := NewMessage()
 ~~~

-The messageData parameter contains any octects to be sent for this message.
+The messageData parameter contains the octects to be sent for this message.

 ~~~
 messageData := "hello".octets()